BrianPulfer/PapersReimplementations/README.md

 The MNIST dataset is used as a toy example for classification task.

 ## Package ddpm
-Implementation of the _Denoising Diffusion Probabilistic Models_"" [paper](https://arxiv.org/abs/2006.11239).
+Implementation of the "_Denoising Diffusion Probabilistic Models_" [paper](https://arxiv.org/abs/2006.11239).
 I use MNIST and FashionMNIST dataset as toy examples.
 The model used is a custom U-Net like architecture with the use of positional embeddings.
 Pre-trained models for both datasets (20 epochs only) are provided in the package when using [Git Large File System](https://git-lfs.github.com/).